hicommonwealth/edgeware-documentation/docs/edgeware-runtime/economics/transaction-fees.md

 Tips are an optional transaction fee that users can add to give a transaction higher priority.

 Together, these three fees constitute the inclusion fee.
 This fee is deducted from the sender's account prior to transaction execution.
 A portion of the fee will go to the block producer and the remainder will go to the Treasury.
-At Polkadot's genesis, this is set to 20% and 80%, respectively.
+At Edgeware's genesis, this is set to 20% and 80%, respectively.

 # Block Limits and Transaction Priority
-Blocks in Polkadot have both a maximum length (in bytes) and a maximum weight.
+Blocks in Edgeware have both a maximum length (in bytes) and a maximum weight.
 Block producers will fill blocks with transactions up to these limits.
 A portion of each block - currently 25% - is reserved for critical transactions that are related to the chain's operation.
 Block producers will only fill up to 75% of a block with normal transactions.
 Some examples of operational transactions:

 * Misbehavior reports
 * Council operations